 Piwo Grodziskie, a historic smoked beer style also known as “Gratzer” or “Polish Champagne,” is a low-alcohol, highly-carbonated, refreshingly light-bodied wheat ale that has an oak-smoked flavor melded with a clean hop bitterness.

-Piwo Grodziskie, literally translated to “beer from Grodzisk” (a small town in the east of Poland), had been brewed in Grodzisk Wielkopolski for at least 700 years.
+Piwo Grodziskie, literally translated to “beer from Grodzisk” (a small town in the west of Poland), had been brewed in Grodzisk Wielkopolski for at least 700 years.
 Production peaked in the late 19th and early 20th century with over 85,000 barrels produced per year.
 Production continued through World War I and World War II, but declined slowly during the post-war Soviet years.
 The number of breweries was reduced, no advertising was allowed, and production of specialty food items such as Grodziskie was discouraged.
-After the collapse of the Soviet Union in 1989 the last brewery producing Piwo Grodziskie was purchased by Lech, and proved not to be profitable.
-As a result of this, the old brewery that had been in continuous operation in the same building since 1880, was closed in 1993.
+After the Communist period in Poland ended in 1989 the last brewery producing Piwo Grodziskie was purchased by Lech, and proved not to be profitable.
+As a result of this, the old brewery that had been in continuous operation in the same building since 1880 was closed in 1993.

 In 2011 the Polish Homebrewers Association (www.pspd.org.pl/en) decided to try to bring the style back.
 They began a program called the “Grodziskie Redivivus” project to promote homebrewers and professional brewers to make Grodziskie again.
 They collected information and original documentation on what is most important to the style and compiled it as a guide to other brewers.
 Unfortunately, the key ingredients — oak smoked wheat malt and Tomyski hops — were not available at the time.
 It wasn’t too long after when Weyermann began producing oak smoked wheat malt (by smoking their red wheat malt with oak), but the original hops used during the late 19th and early 20th century are still not available.